strontic/strontic.github.io/xcyclopedia/library/print.exe-09A7F83F77A2AE9DFC3D70B1C53109F2.md

 ## Possible Misuse

 *The following table contains possible examples of `print.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `print.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --